 A colleague once shared with me that he looked out, saw me in the congregation and pondered for the first time how the Bible verse that week reflected on non-Christians.
 We both shared a greater understanding of how each of our scriptures, recited in worship, may impact our perceptions of our neighbors when we meet them on “the town square.”

-At the mosque, Friday noon prayer, actually from 1:15 – 2:00, begins with prayers recited individually by worshippers as they arrive.
+At the mosque, Friday noon prayer, actually from 1:15 – 2:00, begins with prayers recited individually by worshipers as they arrive.
 For those who do not arrive in time, they remain after the service to recite their individual prayers.
 The service begins with the call to prayer in Arabic and a sermon in English.
 The sermon constitutes the major portion of time in the service.
 The guests I have hosted and I consistently find the sermons informative, inclusive of a common message, and an inspiration to all of us, as I do in all the congregations when I worship.

 The service concludes with announcements, including an introduction of the mayor and superintendent, a welcome to me, and concluding communal prayers.
-Many worshippers come to greet the guests, share their city of residence, their children’s schools, sometimes a perspective from their city or school experience, and their appreciation that these community leaders would join them in worship.
+Following the service, many worshipers come to greet the guests, share their city of residence, their children’s schools, sometimes a perspective from their city or school experience, and their appreciation that these community leaders would join them in worship.

-We retrieve our shoes from the rack and head outside for further conversation and the gift from that week’s vendor of traditional food.
+We retrieve our shoes from the rack and head outside for further conversation and a gift from that week’s vendor of traditional food.

-It is to their shared credit and benefit that worshippers and guests now retain the knowledge that there is a relationship between those of the Islamic faith and any mayor or school superintendent or principals.
-This perception, which we have fostered, stands in contrast to the more common divisive perceptions.
+It is to their shared credit and benefit that worshipers and guests now retain the knowledge that there is a relationship between those of the Islamic faith and any mayor or school superintendent or principal.
+This perception, which we have fostered, stands in contrast to more common divisive perceptions.